 The Monkey Run Romania

-Upon realising that Monkey Bikes are the new dawn of adventurism, we decided to flood the planet with tiny crappy Chinese motorcycles.
+Upon realising that Monkey Bikes are the new dawn of adventurism, we decided to flood the planet with crappy motorcycles.
 Romania is next on the list.

 Not only Does Romania have two of the best motoring roads in the world, the Transfaragasan and Transalpina, but also it has a huge network of off-road trails that run from one side of the country to the other, like Europe's biggest cross country dirtbike track.

-We're sending 20 foolhardy pioneers to test this new route in July 2017, if they come back with a decent fun to disaster ratio, the next edition will be launched shortly after.
+We're sending a handful of pioneers to test this new route in July 2018, if they come back with a decent fun to disaster ratio, the next edition will be launched shortly after.

 The Detaily bits